izzziz/izzNews/README.md

 # IzzNews

-Top business headlines in the US
+Top business headlines in the U.S.

 ## Description